Ravan1190/WalliPic/README.md

 ---
 ## Description
-WalliPic is a wallpaper app for android made with flutter and using Unsplash api.
+[Work in progress] WalliPic is a wallpaper app for android made with flutter and using Unsplash api.
 You can download and save wallpapers locally or set as wallpaper directly from the app.

 ## TO-DO:
 - [x] Dark theme.